-One of the biggest things that makes for a great vacation is not checking your inbox or to see if your college bestie’s roommate liked your Instagram post yet.
+One of the biggest things that make for a great vacation is not checking your inbox or seeing if your college bestie’s roommate liked your Instagram post yet.
 Instead, think back to how much you enjoy just being in the moment during vacation… and turn off your phone.
 Take a social media break or a phone break in general, and just allow yourself to relax in your environment without automatically reaching for the device that’s always by your side.

 2. Have a Spa Day